Cambium

 Cambium data sets contain modeled hourly emission, cost, and operational data for a range of possible futures of the U.S. electricity sector through 2050, with metrics designed to be useful for forward-looking analysis and decision support.

-Cambium is annually updated and was first built to expand the metrics reported in NREL’s Standard Scenarios—another annually released set of projections of how the U.S. electric sector could evolve across a suite of potential futures.
+Cambium is annually updated and expands on the metrics reported in NREL’s Standard Scenarios—another annually released set of projections of how the U.S. electric sector could evolve across a suite of potential futures.

-In its third annual edition, the 2022 Cambium data sets have been updated to reflect changes in technology, market, and policy as well as improvements to the underlying models.
-Particularly noteworthy this year, the scenarios include the major electricity sector provisions from the Inflation Reduction Act of 2022.
+In its fourth annual edition, the 2023 Cambium data sets have been updated to reflect changes in technology, market, and policy as well as improvements to the underlying models.

-• A pair of workbooks meant to facilitate the use of Cambium’s long-run marginal emission rate metrics
+• A workbook meant to facilitate the use of Cambium’s long-run marginal emission rate metrics

 Long-Run Marginal Emission Rates

-A long-run marginal emission rate is the rate of emissions that would be either induced or avoided by a long-term (i.e., more than several years) change in electrical demand, incorporating both the operational and structural consequences of the change.
-It is therefore distinct from the more commonly known short-run marginal, which treats grid assets as fixed.
+The long-run marginal emission rate is an estimate of the rate of emissions that would be either induced or avoided by a change in electric demand, taking into account how the change could influence both the operation as well as the structure of the grid (i.e., the building and retiring of capital assets, such as generators and transmission lines).
+It is therefore distinct from the more-commonly-known short-run marginal, which treat grid assets as fixed.

 Cambium data sets contain long-run marginal emission rate estimates for the contiguous United States.